Medical Assisting is a multi-skilled profession; practitioners work primarily in ambulatory settings such as a medical clinic.

 - Core medical assistant program courses may be repeated only one time.

-- The Medical Assisting Program at Iowa Lakes Community College has a job placement rate of 94.74% over the last 5 years.
+The medical assisting program at Iowa Lakes Community College has a job placement rate of 100% for the admission cohort(s) that entered in 2016.